Saturday, November 23, 2024

 Territorial Economic Inequality: On the Impact of Ideological Category-Mistakes

-Why do some countries internally have more inequality in terms of wealth or economic development, whether between big cities and urban areas, or just from region to region, than do other countries?
+Why do some countries have more inequality in terms of wealth or economic development, whether between big cities and urban areas, or just from region to region, than do other countries?
 I contend that in comparing the internals of one state/country to those of another, as much “all else equal” should be satisfied as possible.
-This can be accomplished to a large extent by resisting the error, or temptation, to make category mistakes, such as in comparing Singapore with China—a city to an empire-scale country—or an E.U. state with the entire U.S. Even European scholars tend to make this category mistake, and scholars from elsewhere are so used to it that they do not typically point out the category mistake of treating an Early-modern kingdom state in an empire-scale federal union with another such union, as if a state in one such union, or a comparable sovereign state, were itself an empire-scale union.
-In short, resisting the ideologically-driven urge to begin with a category mistake would do wonders in making the comparative work itself more accurate and beneficial.
+This can be accomplished to a large extent by resisting the error, or temptation, to make category mistakes, such as in comparing Singapore with China—a city-state to an empire-scale country—or in likening an E.U. state to the entire U.S. European scholars of comparative politics tend to make this category mistake, and non-European scholars are so used to the ideological aggrandizement that they do not typically even recognize the category mistake of treating an early-modern(rather than Medieval) kingdom-scale state of an empire-scale federal union as equivalent to another such union, as if a state in one such union, or a comparable sovereign state, were itself an empire-scale union.
+Resisting the ideologically-driven urge to begin with a category mistake would do wonders in studying comparative politics and political economy and providing more accurate and beneficial conclusions and recommendations.

 Illinois, for example, has fifteen economic regions, yet the one containing Chicago dwarfs the other regions, with are either rural or sport a medium-sized city like Springfield, Rockford, and Peoria, none of which is known for its wealth.
 How does this compare with Switzerland in contrasting Zurich, and to a certain extent Geneva, which is half the population of Zurich, to the counties, or cantons, that are mainly rural?
 Both in territory and population, Illinois is larger than is Switzerland, and Chicago relative to the rest of Illinois has a higher population and greater metro-territory than Zurich has to the rest of Switzerland; perhaps comparing Paris in France to Chicago in Illinois would be a closer comparison.
 Unlike Switzerland, neither Illinois nor France has a federal system, and both are semi-sovereign states in federal systems, the U.S. and E.U., so in comparing Illinois and France, a scholar would better able to “hold all else constant,” except in terms of population, than is the case in comparing Illinois and Switzerland.
 In that regard, comparing Arizona and Switzerland would be better, as the respective populations are around 7 to 8 million people.